 Buffy K. MartinesPartner

-Buffy Martines has spent her legal career working with many of the top trial lawyers in America .
-Her practice covers number of fields including: civil litigation, products liability, complex litigation and mass torts, commercial litigation and civil appeals.
+Buffy Martines has spent her legal career working to protect the rights of individuals who have been injured or otherwise harmed by others.
+Her practice covers a number of fields including: civil litigation, products liability, complex litigation and mass torts and commercial litigation.

 Buffy received a Bachelor of Science degree from Lamar University in 1993 and her Master of Arts degree from the University of Houston in 1997.
 She earned her Juris Doctorate from South Texas College of Law in 2002.
 While attending law school, Buffy was a member of the school's nationally recognized moot court team where she and her teammates won the best brief award and national championship at the George Washington University National Security Law Moot Court Competition.
 Additionally, she received numerous honors including election to the Order of Barristers and Phi Delta Phi Honor Society as well as winning the Shea Lynn Maloney Advocacy Award and the T. Gerald Treece "Heart of the South Texas Advocate" Award.